-Here’s the deal, carbs are good for pretty much one thing — providing energy.
+Other than tasting amazing, carbs are good for pretty much one thing: providing energy.
 And let’s face it, going too long without them can take your workouts from awesome to crummy and leave you feeling like a certified couch potato.
-On the flip side, cutting carbs, even by just a small amount, can help you get (and keep) the summer bod you’ve always wanted.
-The struggle is real: This love/hate relationship with our favorite macronutrient has got to go.
+On the flip side, cutting carbs, even by just a small amount, can help you get (and keep) the physique you’ve always wanted.
+This love/hate relationship with our favorite macronutrient has got to go!
 The fix?
-Carb cycling.
-It may just be the happy medium you’re looking for.
+A carb-cycling diet plan may just be the happy medium you’re looking for.

 Carb cycling is a simple dietary approach in which you alternate the amount of carbs you consume on a daily, weekly or even monthly basis.
-There’s no one right or wrong way of doing it — if you eat fewer carbs today than you do tomorrow, you’re carb cycling.
-So why do it?
-There aren’t many scientific studies surrounding the protocol, but we can take some insight from how macronutrients are used in the body and what we want to get out of our training and nutrition habits.
+How does it work?
+There aren’t many scientific studies surrounding the protocol, but we can take some insight from how macronutrients are used in the body and what we want to get out of our training and nutrition habits:

-While carbs provide energy — we need them to perform at an optimal level — we don’t need carbs all the time.
-That’s why it makes sense to use them only when needed the most — during intense physical training.
-On the days we’re not training to our fullest — maybe it’s an off day or a light training day — cut back on carbs to help improve metabolic flexibility and help the body learn to use fat as fuel.
+- Fueling a tough workout.
+While carbs provide the energy we need to perform at an optimal level, we don’t need carbs all the time.
+That’s why it makes sense to use them only when needed the most: during intense physical training.
+On the days we’re not training to our fullest — maybe it’s an off day or a light training day — cutting back on carbs can help improve metabolic flexibility and help the body learn to use fat as fuel.
 And because the body uses stored glycogen (sugar from carbs) during training, strategic high-carb days can help replenish your supply and increase strength during workouts.

 Since we’re changing the amount of carbs we’re eating based on training, we’re going to do the same with protein and fats.
 You’ll notice that on high-carb days, protein and fat are reduced, while on low-carb days, you’ll be eating more protein and fat throughout the day to maintain satiety and keep calories similar throughout the week.